 One of my dearest friends came to spend time with us at the cottage, we have been friends since we were 4 years old and have kept in touch and visited each other no matter where we were living at the time (staying with her while she taught school in Aix en Provence, France was a highlight).

 As soon as I saw her this year I noticed her skin was glowing and she actually looked younger – I had to know her secret.
-Well the answer is flax, yes flax.
-The super food that I recommend everyone eat at least 2 TBSP of each day.
+Well, the answer is flax, yes flax.
+The superfood that I recommend everyone eat at least 2 TBSP of each day.
 Stephanie told me that her Naturopathic Doctor recommended adding flax to her diet, so for the last 6 months at least she has been taking 2-4 tbsp daily of ground flax, in her smoothies, on her salad and mixed with yogourt or applesauce on her morning fruit salad.
-The benefits to her health include, less symptoms of PMS, reduction of perimenopause symptoms, almost total elimination of back pain due to sciatica and of course younger-looking skin!
+The benefits to her health include, fewer symptoms of PMS, reduction of perimenopause symptoms, almost total elimination of back pain due to sciatica and of course younger-looking skin!

 I have been taking ground flax for years but I must admit not every day and sometimes I forget for a week or two, but since then my beautiful friend has inspired to commit again to this easy way to improve my health, and I do feel better, do I look younger?
 Not sure but I feel great!

 More information: Scroll down for a flax-packed muffin recipe, information on The Protective Effects of Ground Flaxseed and Flaxseed Oil Against Cancer, as well as how to use flaxseed and flax oil.

 - 1 cup whole-wheat flour or spelt flour

 - ½ cup quick oats